Code-Institute-Submissions/delish-tv/README.md

 "As a business, we would like to highlight the restaurants involved in series, which rewards them for allowing a series to be filmed there."

 "As a business, we wish to continue making original culinary series.
-We would like to provide this added value to pariticipating restaurants to encourage others to get involved."
+We would like to provide this added value to participating restaurants to encourage others to get involved."

 ## Site Features
 ### Spotlight Series Jumbotron